NUKnightLab/TimelineJS-Wordpress-Plugin/readme.txt

 If you find this changelog out of date, you can assume that the plugin update is merely to pull in a new version of TimelineJS (especially if the plugin version number is 3.x.y.0)

 The most up to date change log for TimelineJS itself can be found at https://github.com/NUKnightLab/TimelineJS3/blob/master/CHANGELOG

+= 3.5.4.0 =
+* Catch up to latest release of TimelineJS, test on latest version of Wordpress.

 = 3.3.16.0 =
 * CSS styling fixes, including one affecting Wordpress plugin users who use the `.vcard` CSS class.